#1 Dentist in Whittier, CA

 Common Pediatric Restorative Dentistry Procedures

-Pulpotomy, often called a “baby root canal,” is performed when decay reaches the pulp of a tooth.
-This procedure removes the infected pulp while preserving the rest of the tooth, preventing the need for extraction.
+• Pulpotomy (baby root canal): This type of root canal is ideal when decay reaches the pulp of a tooth.
+It removes the infected pulp while preserving the rest of the tooth and preventing the need for extraction.

 By maintaining the health and structure of baby teeth through these procedures, dentists help ensure that the child’s oral development remains on track, reducing the risk of complications when permanent teeth begin to emerge.